 how to tell a story

-(This is a slightly edited excerpt from my piece The Virtual Book.)
+(This is an edited excerpt from my piece The Virtual Book.)

 (This is an excerpt from my piece The Virtual Book.)